-Manhattan Montana is only 25 minutes from Bozeman and offers tons of small-town charm!
+Manhattan, Montana is only 25 minutes from Bozeman and offers tons of small-town charm!
 Manhattan’s most productive industries focus on seed potatoes, dairy, wheat farms, and commercial beef.
-With such an agriculture centered community it maintains a quaint, small-town feel that can’t be found in the city of Bozeman.
+With such an agriculture-centered community it maintains a quaint, small-town feel that can’t be found in the city of Bozeman.
 Because of this, it is becoming a popular choice to live in the Gallatin Valley.
 Here are things to know when considering a move to Manhattan Montana.

 Whether you are looking for an urban condo or a place offering some privacy, Manhattan has it.
-Right in the middle of downtown is one of the newest condo developments, Town Center Condos.
+Right in the middle of downtown is a newer condo development, Town Center Condos.
 These small condos are in a great location and have nicely maintained outdoor, common space.
 Just outside of town is Pioneer Crossing, a planned development in Manhattan that has 266 residential homesites on 177 acres.
 It is close to town while still offering the charm of small-town living.
 The development has tree-lined streets with sidewalks, parks, and walking trails.
 Further out of town is Gallatin River Ranch.
 Gallatin River Ranch is a 5,900-acre residential ranch community bordered on one side by the Gallatin River.
 The ranch is comprised of individual 20-60 acre parcels.
 There are 2,000 acres of dedicated common space and there is private access to the Gallatin River.

 As with most of Montana, many people in Manhattan enjoy their recreating outdoors.
 Right down the road from Main Street is some of the best fishing access around.
 The Gallatin River is only 5-minutes away and is a blue-ribbon trout habitat.
 There are also opportunities for rafting, horseback riding, hunting, and hiking nearby.
-The Headwaters Trail System is a paved network of trails that runs along the old Milwaukee Railroad corridor from Three Forks to The Headwaters State Park and on to Manhattan.
+The Headwaters Trail System is a paved network of trails that runs along the old Milwaukee Railroad corridor from Three Forks to Headwaters State Park and on to Manhattan.
 Many locals take advantage of this system for biking and walking.

 Taylor Park is a large park centrally located.
-It has open space, a playground and baseball fields.
+It has open space, a playground, and baseball fields.
 There is also Railroad Park which runs parallel to Main Street downtown with large trees and a small picnic area.

-The best part of a small town is the community feeling and Manhattan is all about that.
+The best part of a small town is the community vibe and Manhattan is all about that.
 They have several events each year to bring everyone together.
 Manhattan is best known for its annual Potato Festival.
 It takes place each August with a parade, 5K run, car show, children’s activities, and a food and crafts fair.
 It brings in locals and tourists to celebrate and enjoy potatoes in every form imaginable.
 There is also live music!

 Photo credit: MontanaRightNow.com

 Manhattan School district is a K-12 school district.
 Manhattan Elementary School is the K-4 school with an enrollment of approximately 250 students.
 Manhattan Junior High is grades 5-8 and Manhattan High School is 9-12.
 The school district offers numerous extra-curricular activities and sports programs.
-There is one private school, Manhattan Christian which is a K-12 school that has been around for more than 105 years.
+There is one private school, Manhattan Christian which is a K-12 school that has been around for more than 105 years!